 Some of the most commonly used plastics are labelled with a number from 1-7.
 This is a non-mandatory system for naming that separates plastics into 7 different types.
 These groups are used to help determine what plastic products can be recycled together and made into different commodities.
-Check out this article from the David Suzuki Foundation to find out what type of products come from each number.
+Check out this article to find out what type of products come from each number.

 How can I reduce?